Types of Charcoal

 Almost all brands of briquettes produce more ash than lump charcoal.
 Additionally, some brands may contain additives from the binder or accelerants to help the charcoal light easier.

-Stack of lump charcoal on butcher paper.
+Stack of briquettes on butcher paper.

 Charcoal Flavors

 Just as different types of wood smoke impact your BBQ with unique flavors, charcoal made from different types of wood can also impart distinct flavors to your food.
-For example, charcoal made from hardwoods like oak or hickory can add a strong, smoky flavor to your grilled meats, while fruitwood charcoal, such as apple or cherry, can provide a milder, sweeter taste.
+For instance, charcoal made from hardwoods like oak or hickory can add a strong, smoky flavor to your grilled meats, while fruitwood charcoal, such as apple or cherry, can provide a milder, sweeter taste.

 Some brands of charcoal also have different “flavors” of briquettes with aromatics or wood chips mixed into the charcoal itself.
-Some people consider these briquettes more of a gimmick if you’re cooking at high heat (the smoke won’t impact your food too much at high temperatures.
+Some people consider these briquettes more of a gimmick if you’re cooking at high heat (the smoke won’t impact your food too much at high temperatures).
 However, they can make a big impact on flavor if you’re smoking low and slow.

 Check for Additives and Binders